Podcast

 Stacy O 9:43 [Introduction to UG Research]

-That was all through the professor that I ended up under.
-When you first joined the biotech program at MassBay.
-You first have to meet with the head of the department, which I thought was like an unnecessary and annoying obstacle.
 And then I met him And Dr. Bruce Jackson, and he had this famous black leather couch in his office.
 And I remember sitting there speaking with him, and he's very stoic, very matter of fact, very, you're here, this is what you're going to do.
 And I was just, I remember sitting there just shaking with nerves, because I knew like my life had changed.
 And I didn't know how I know why I just knew that.

-From this day forward, everything would be different.
 So research, you've asked about research.
 So he had us doing everything his famous teaching style would be to dump something on our pretty much beyond our current ability, or just make us rise to the occasion.
 And he tested us this way again, and again, and again, to the point where it's so expected that I just, I've just gotten used to it, I used to be so nervous about presenting and all this stuff, but he just trial by fire in a way.
-But then also, surprisingly, there to pick you up when you didn't do as well, like when I got my first see on a test, I went to him, fearing he'd be disappointed.
+But then also, surprisingly, there to pick you up when you didn't do as well, like when I got my first C on a test, I went to him, fearing he'd be disappointed.
 And only then did he tell me, he'd failed a test or to himself.
 So we just really interesting and he had me doing.

 Let's see, we did a few different things.
 But the thing I spent the most time on was trying to optimize a protocol to extract DNA from human bone and more specifically, ancient bone.
 A lot of fun.